teodoran/stck/README.md

 _"Due to INTERCAL's implementation of comment lines, most error messages are produced during execution instead of during compilation." - From the [INTERCAL Programming Language Revised Reference Manual](http://www.muppetlabs.com/~breadbox/intercal-man/s09.html)_

 `//` indicates the start of a comment.
-Comments are considered statements, and therefore has to be delimited as regular lines with `!`.
+Comments are considered as statements, and therefore has to be delimited as regulare lines with `!`.

     // This is a comment !

     // This
     is also
-    a comment !
+    a commet !

 **Utility functions**

 `hprint` prints the content of the heap.
 This will list all declared subroutines.
 `sprint` prints the content of the stack.
 This is equal to the reply given by the interpreter.
-`quit` exits the interpreter.
+`quit` exits the interprenter.